Pahiatua (electorate): Population centres

 In the 1896 electoral redistribution, rapid population growth in the North Island required the transfer of three seats from the South Island to the north.
 Four electorates that previously existed were re-established, and three electorates were established for the first time, including Pahiatua.
 The original area of the Pahiatua electorate included the towns of Pahiatua and Woodville.
 Over time, the electorate shifted slightly north, until the town of Dannevirke was covered following the 1918 electoral redistribution.

 The 1946 electoral redistribution took the abolition of the country quota into account, and as a rural electorate, the area covered by the Pahiatua electorate increased significantly.
 The electorate to the south was abolished, and its area distributed to the and Pahiatua electorate.
 Eketāhuna and Castlepoint were gained by the electorate in that process.

 History

 The Pahiatua electorate existed from 1896 to 1996.
-Early holders of the seat were John O'Meara from 1896 to 1904, Bill Hawkins from 1904 to 1905, Robert Beatson Ross from 1905 to 1911, James Escott from 1911 to 1916, Harold Smith from 1916 to 1919, Archibald McNicol from 1919 to 1922, and Alfred Ransom from 1922 to 1943.
+Early holders of the seat were John O'Meara from 1896 to 1904, Bill Hawkins from 1904 to 1905, Bob Ross from 1905 to 1911, James Escott from 1911 to 1916, Harold Smith from 1916 to 1919, Archibald McNicol from 1919 to 1922, and Alfred Ransom from 1922 to 1943.

 The seat was held by Prime Minister Keith Holyoake from 1943 until 1977, when he resigned to become Governor-General.
 He was succeeded by John Falloon, who chose to retire in 1996 when the seat was abolished.